michaelssavage/TastyTravel-3rdYearProject/user_manual/README.md

 <br/><br/>

-When you have all the parameters entered, press the search button to see your map.
+When you have all the parameters entered, press the large green search button to see your map and a list of suitable meeting places.

 <br/><br/>